 The scheme includes Bronze, Silver and Gold awards for employer organisations that pledge, demonstrate or advocate support to the Armed Forces community, and share the values defined in the Armed Forces Covenant.

-Each award lasts for three years, during which time award holders can display electronic certificates and logos to display on their website, stationery and other collateral.
+Each award lasts for five years, during which time award holders can display electronic certificates and logos to display on their website, stationery and other collateral.

 Employer Recognition Scheme – Bronze Award

-Employers must show their intention to support Defence and can self-nominate.
+Employers must have submitted their Armed Forces Covenant pledge and can self-nominate.

-Employers who register for the Bronze Award will have their details published on the website to publicly indicate their support.
+Employers who register for the Bronze Award will have their pledge published on the website to publicly indicate their support.

 To self-nominate, click through to the GOV.UK online form.
 The nomination form will take around five minutes to complete and submit.
 There is an option to save your nomination and return to finish it later.
 Successful nominees will receive their bronze ERS certificate and logo via email.
 Further guidance is available on the GOV.UK page.